CLayer-dev/docs/docs/development/graphql-integration.md

 title: GraphQL Node Integration
 sidebar_label: GraphQL Integration
 sidebar_position: 10
-description: Guide to setting up and using The Graph protocol with Core Layer blockchain for decentralized application data indexing.
+description: Guide to setting up and using The Graph protocol with CLayer blockchain for decentralized application data indexing.
 ---

 # Graph Node